gold1/sublime-cakephp-find/README.md

 # Example

-- A command to jump to class file for the current word.
+- A command to jump to file for the current word.

 ```php
 <?php